Ross Tomaselli

 Ross Tomaselli (born January 9, 1992, in Wilmington, North Carolina) is a former American soccer player.

 Career

-College and amateur

 Tomaselli played four years of college soccer at Wake Forest University between 2010 and 2013.

-Professional

 Tomaselli went undrafted in the 2014 MLS SuperDraft and later signed with his hometown club Wilmington Hammerheads of the USL Pro.
 After two seasons with Wilmington, Tomaselli signed with new United Soccer League side FC Cincinnati ahead of their inaugural 2016 season.

-Post career

-Since 2017, Tomaselli has been a Media Developer with Morvil Advertising + Design Group in his native Wilmington, North Carolina.

-Following his playing career, Tomaselli became an advocate to fight cancer and raised awareness for the Memorial Sloan Kettering Cancer Center by running in the 2018 New York City Marathon.

-Personal life

-Tomaselli has expressed support to Colin Kaepernick and the kneeling of the national anthem.